Ais people

 The Ais or Ays were a Native American people of eastern Florida.
 Their territory included coastal areas and islands from approximately Cape Canaveral to the Indian River.
 The Ais chiefdom consisted of a number of towns, each led by a chief who was subordinate to the paramount chief of Ais; the Indian River was known as the "River of Ais" to the Spanish.
-The Ais language has been linked to the Chitimacha language by linguist Julian Granberry, who points out that "Ais" means "the people" in the Chitimacha language.
 The Ais were hunter-gatherers and food was plentiful.
 They ate fish, turtle, shellfish, cocoplums, sabal palm berries and other gathered fruits.
-Prior to contact with European colonizers, the Ais population had grown to several hundred thousand and may have flourished for over 10,000 years.